 If you move the index mark toward the left, the background will look more blurred.
 If you move it toward the right, the background will look more in focus.
 If you want to blur the background, see "Shooting Portraits" on page 75.
-Set it by pressing the < ◀►> key.
-You can also use the <ౖ> or <ౖ> dial to move the mark.
+Set it by pressing the < > key.
+You can also use the < @> or < @> dial to move the mark.
 Depending on the lens and shooting conditions, the background may not look so blurred.
+If flash is used, this setting will not be applied.

-(3) Drive mode: Press the <◀►> key to select the desired drive mode.
-You can also select the drive mode by turning the <2> or <0> dial, or pressing <(si) > to select it from a list.

-- < □> Single shooting: Shoot one image at a time. - < □> Continuous shooting: While you hold down the shutter button completely, shots will be taken continuously.
-You can shoot up to approx. 4.5 shots per second. - <□S> Silent single shooting: Single shooting with less shooting sound than $\langle \square \rangle$. - < □S> Silent continuous shooting: Continuous shooting (max. approx. 3.0 shots per second) with less shooting sound than <□>. - > Self-timer: 10 sec./Remote control: - < \$\displays > Self-timer: 2 sec./Remote control: The picture is taken 10 seconds or 2 seconds after you press the shutter button.
+- (3) Drive mode: Press the < ◄►> key to select the desired drive mode.
+You can also select the drive mode by turning the < (2)> or < >> dial, or pressing <(1)> to select it from a list. - < > Single shooting: Shoot one image at a time. - Continuous shooting: While you hold down the shutter button completely, shots will be taken continuously.
+You can shoot up to approx. 4.5 shots per second. - < Silent single shooting: Single shooting with less shooting sound than < >. - <밀\$> Silent continuous shooting: Continuous shooting (max. approx. 3.0 shots per second) with less shooting sound than <밎>. - > Self-timer: 10 sec./Remote control: - < 32> Self-timer: 2 sec./Remote control: - The picture is taken 10 seconds or 2 seconds after you press the shutter button.
 A remote controller can also be used.